 To find out your Reolink camera IP address, user name, and password, open the Reolink Windows app and click the pencil-and-paper icon next to your camera name.

 Other camera RTSP string:

 Do a web search for "camera_brand_name RTSP".
 Some camera brands do not support RTSP, such as Blink.

 To combine multiple sources in the workspace, repeat steps 3 through 7 for each source.
 Sources appearing higher in the Sources list are displayed in front of those lower in the list, like "layers" in PhotoShop.

 To crop a source, right-click that source in the Sources box and choose Filters.
 At the bottom of the dialog box, under Effect Filters, click "+" and choose Crop/Pad.
 Specify a name such as "Crop1" and click OK.
-Then enter the number of pixels to crop off of each of the four sides.
+Then enter the number of pixels to crop from each of the four sides.

-To make a white border around an inset source video, first create a white rectangle image file using the Microsoft "Paint" tool.
+To make a white border around an inset source video, first create a white rectangle image file using a "Paint" tool.
 In OBS, add the image file as a source (Sources > + > Image).
 Resize the white rectangle and place it where you want in the workspace.
 In the Sources list, move the rectangle to the position between the two camera sources.